cloudx-xenoss/CloudXiOSMintegralAdapter/README.md

 <key>NSUserTrackingUsageDescription</key>
 <string>This identifier will be used to deliver personalized ads to you.</string>
 ```
+⚠️ Optional, only if your app or the ad SDK uses location.

 ✅ **6.
 Minimum Deployment Target**
 📱 As of recent versions, Mintegral SDK requires iOS 11.0+.
 Set this in your project’s deployment target.

 ✅ **7.
 Bitcode (Optional)**
 🚫 Mintegral SDK does not support Bitcode.
 If you're running into issues during archive or validation, disable Bitcode: